 - A temporary measure; there is a twelve month limit

 - Usually used pending the completion of investigation or legal proceedings

 - Based upon adequate evidence, usually an indictment

-If you or your company receives a notice of proposed suspension or debarment, call our suspension and debarment lawyers for immediate help at 1-866-601-5518.
+If you or your company receives a notice of proposed suspension or debarment from government contracts, call our suspension and debarment lawyers for immediate help at 1-866-601-5518.